-I’ve known of Noah Kagan for years because his website tools are pretty amazing.
+I’ve known Noah Kagan for years because his website marketing tools are pretty amazing.
 So, when it was time to do a podcast focused on Austin, Texas, I could think of nobody better to share his insights into the city.
 Noah’s tips for the best things to do in Austin are all about the laid-back lifestyle and eating delicious food.

 I had the pleasure of meeting Noah in person in San Diego, California, during one of the conferences I attend each year, FinCon.
 Noah was giving out $100 bills and challenging people to invest the money in their business to make it better.
 My $100 went towards launching this podcast!

 Noah first visited Austin while interning in Dallas, Texas, on the advice of a friend.
 Instead of his usual weekend of drinking Heineken and watching Sex & the City with his girlfriend, Noah drove 3 hours south to explore Austin.
 He instantly fell in love with the town.
 Although his journey took him elsewhere for a few years, Noah has been in Austin since leaving San Francisco in 2010.

 Noah calls Austin, Texas the “weirdest place in America” which is in line with the local motto of “keep Austin weird.”
 There are a vibrant music and foodie scene and they’re the home to many music festivals like SXSW.
 Austin considers itself the “Live Music Capital of the World.”